-Social media messaging platform Twitter (NYSE: TWTR) sees roughly 500 million tweets from hundreds of millions of users — and bots — per day, but the company also sees billions of dollars go toward operating expenses without what some investors would consider a suitable profit.
-The company has taken some hits over the years; most recently, shares fell 5.65 percent on Sept.
-5, Markets Insider reported, when Twitter CEO Jack Dorsey appeared on Capitol Hill to answer questions about his company’s involvement in the 2016 U.S. presidential elections as part of the investigation into Russian interference in the democratic process.
+Social media messaging platform Twitter (NYSE: TWTR) sees roughly 500 million tweets from hundreds of millions of users — and bots — per day, but the company also sees billions of dollars go toward operating expenses, only becoming profitable for the first time in 2018 and experiencing a net loss in 2020 and 2021.
+The company has taken some hits over the years; most recently for declining ad revenue and smaller-than-expected user growth.
+But it also has undergone significant changes in the last several months that could turn things around.

 Read on to learn about Twitter’s finances and other facts investors should know.

-Investors use market capitalization, or market cap for short, to gauge a company’s worth, and the market cap is really just all the company’s stock combined.
-Twitter’s market cap has ranged between $11.8 billion to $36 billion from June 2017 to early June 2018.
-The company suffered a heavy loss of potential profit for its 2017 fiscal year, however, when it reported a net loss of more than $100 million.
+Investors use market capitalization, or market cap for short, to gauge a company’s worth, and the market cap is just all the company’s stock combined.
+Twitter’s market cap as of Feb.
+17 is $29.05 billion.

 Twitter’s Trouble Turning a Profit Might Be Turning a Corner

-The company went public in November 2013 and enjoyed a strong Twitter share price of $45 due to investor interest.
-The platform is a favorite medium of celebrities and President Donald Trump, and reporters and journalists frequently use screenshots of tweets in their stories.
+Twitter went public in November 2013 and enjoyed a strong share price of $45 due to investor interest.
+The platform is a favorite medium for celebrities and politicians.
+Reporters and journalists frequently use screenshots of tweets in their stories.
 Users can even use their accounts to boost “hashtag” movements.